manuelodelain/svg-twig-extension/README.md

 Will output your svg file inline.

-You can ommit the extension
+You can omit the extension
 ```
 {{ svg('file') }}
 ```